icopy-site/awesome/docs/awesome/awesome-emails.md

 - [Litmus Resources](https://litmus.com/resources) - Stay up to date with the latest email news and trends with Litmus resources.
 - [Campaign Monitor Resources](https://www.campaignmonitor.com/resources/) - Campaign Monitor resources will turn you into an expert in no time.
 - [Campaign Monitor Dev Resources](https://www.campaignmonitor.com/dev-resources/)
-- [Mailchimp](http://templates.mailchimp.com/) - MailChimp Email Design Reference
+- [Mailchimp](http://templates.mailchimp.com/) - Mailchimp Email Design Reference
 - [Arstechnica](https://arstechnica.com/information-technology/2014/02/how-to-run-your-own-e-mail-server-with-your-own-domain-part-1/) - Tutorial on how to build your own email server

 ## Inspirations